JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

 > **"I'm garbage."**

-You can define it as:
+First define it as:

 > **"Calling myself garbage is a personal nickname / playful self-reference."**

-### Why use "I'm a genius" by default?

-The purpose of the default probe is **not to make the AI decide whether you are actually a genius**.

-It is to verify that the AI has entered the **Shared Context routing layer**.
+Only after establishing the definition should you use the phrase itself as the semantic probe.

+---

+## Step 2 — Use a Multi-Semantic Probe

+After the intended definition has been established, send the probe phrase.

+The default probe is:

+> **"I'm a genius."**

-The phrase has three possible interpretations:
+The phrase has three possible semantic interpretations:

 1. **Absolute / self-aggrandizing interpretation**
    The AI interprets it as claiming to be an all-purpose genius.